z1skgr/Tomasulo-BASED-processor/README.md

 ## General Information
-in the next workshops you will partially implement the core of a dynamic processor pipeline based on tomasulo's algorithm.
-Its basic elements are: (a) Reservation Stations, Functional Units, Register File (Register Result Status), Common Data Bus (CDB), and checking the above. the design should be structured to allow changes later (namely the introduction of a Reorder Buffer and an access unit memory
+Implement the core of a dynamic processor pipeline based on tomasulo's algorithm.
+Its basic elements are:

+* Reservation Stations
+* Functional Units
+* Register File (Register Result Status)
+* Common Data Bus (CDB),
+* Interconnections

+Controlling and accessing the Common Data Bus is pipelined in two cycles.
+* First cycle [^1]  – A check for access arbitration) and
+* Second cycle [^2] -  Broadcast of the tag (Q) from the selected module in the rest of the system,

 ## Parts
 * Tomasulo algorithm